 Financial aid availability for Study Abroad/Off-campus programs during summer, fall or spring is based on the number of credits approved by MHSL Registrar for the course of study.
 Fall or spring semesters require a minimum of 6 credits, summer requires 2 credits.
 J-term study abroad financial aid eligibility has no credit minimum but requires 6 credit minimum registration in either the preceding fall or following spring semester.
 The Study Abroad financial aid budget is based on estimated and actual costs for the program which are determined by the host school and communicated directly to the MHSL Financial Aid Office.
-MHSL scholarships cannot be applied to any study abroad program charges and are not portable to other schools.
-Early termination of your study abroad program may result in financial aid repayment.
+MHSL scholarships cannot be applied to any study abroad program may result in financial aid repayment.
 Please contact the Financial Aid Office for additional details and instructions.